History of Christchurch, Dorset: Services and transport

 In 1954 the runway was rebuilt to take heavier craft.
 This was done by MEXE (Christchurch) using a technique developed there of mixing concrete with the existing soil.
 Between 1962 (when De Havilland closed) and 1966, the airfield fell into disuse.
 Today the area is a mixture of housing and industrial estates.

 In August 1941, another aerodrome opened at Hurn.
 During the war it was home to a range of aircraft, including Spitfires, Wellingtons and Typhoons.
 By late 1942 it had become a base for a number of American squadrons.
 Towards the end of the war, the airport was transferred to the Ministry of Civil Aviation, and, for a couple of years became the UK's only intercontinental airport (until the opening of Heathrow Airport).
-Bournemouth International Airport as it became known was within the Borough of Christchurch's boundaries.
+Bournemouth Airport as it became known was within the Borough of Christchurch's boundaries.

 The last 100 years has seen much development in the town with a big increase in housing.
 One such development, which had a huge impact, was the construction of the bypass in 1958, prior to which the High Street was the main thoroughfare to and from London and Southampton.
 The main road in and out of the town, previously Bargates, changed when Barrack Road was widened to four lanes in 1960.
 An alternative scheme put forward at the time involved demolishing the whole of the East side of the High Street to create a 60' wide carriageway.